cynorix/honey-coupon-fetcher/README.md

 Script may not be perfect, it was made in less than 15 minutes but it works for now (as of 08/01/25)

 ## DISCLAIMER
+I assume no responsibility for misuse of this script, any and all responsibilities fall on the user.
-this script was made mainly for **FUN** and practice purposes, if you're honey and want me to delete this, please reach out to me at [complaints@qjx.me](mailto:complaints@qjx.me) so we can resolve any issues
+This script was made mainly for **FUN** and practice purposes, if you're honey and want me to delete this, please reach out to me at [complaints@qjx.me](mailto:complaints@qjx.me) so we can resolve any issues
 ## Special thanks to
 [MegaLag](https://www.youtube.com/@MegaLag) for bringing this issue up